-The Call for Sessions/Papers for the RSA Central and Eastern Europe Conference "Bridging Old and New Divides: Global Dynamics, Regional transformation" from 13 to 17 September 2022 in Leipzig is open.
-The conference will be held in cooperation with the Leibniz Institute for Regional Geography, the Research Centre Global Dynamics of the University of Leipzig and the Saxon Academy of Sciences and Humanities in Leipzig.
+The RSA Central and Eastern Europe Conference "Bridging Old and New Divides: Global Dynamics, Regional Transformation" will take place in Leipzig from 14 to 17 September 2022.
+The conference is organised by the Regional Studies Association (RSA) based at the University of Sussex (UK).
+Cooperation partners and local organisers are the Leibniz Institute for Regional Geography, the Research Centre Global Dynamics at the University of Leipzig and the Saxon Academy of Sciences and Humanities in Leipzig.

 Regional development is often treated as being based on a clear and consensual perspective on the kind of progress needed.
 But academic as well as political debates are far less univocal.
 Regional studies in the past three decades have articulated a range of new and old social, spatial, economic and political divides, especially between urban centers and peripheralised non-metropolitan areas that stem from the dominant regional development approaches in CEE and beyond.
 Existing research has emphasized the capacity of Neoliberalism to reinvent and consolidate itself after each juncture of crisis, which has been at the expense of foreclosing alternative developmental paths.
 A range of recent processes, such as the so called ‘migrant crisis’, rise of illiberal populism, questioning the European project, the rising economic influence of China in CEE, adaptation to climate change and recently the COVID-19 pandemic, have sparked further anxieties and fears of new divides and exclusions.